ortizcollab/.github/profile/README.md

 # 🚀 Fueling Business Success with Innovative IT Solutions! 🌐

-Ortiz Collaborative is a leading provider of IT contracting and consulting services for small to medium-sized businesses.
+Ortiz Collaborative is a provider of IT contracting and consulting services for small to medium-sized businesses.
 Our mission is simple: empower organizations to thrive in today's fast-paced business landscape by leveraging the right technology, talent, and strategic vision.

 🔧 Building Solutions, Together: